mappymapmapmap/arcgis-runtime-samples-android/java/display-kml-network-links/README.md

 To show KML with network links and display network messages:

-1. Create a <code>KmlDataset</code> from a KML source which has network links.
+1. Create a `KmlDataset` from a KML source which has network links.
-1. Construct a <code>KmlLayer</code> with the dataset and add the layer as an operational layer.
+1. Construct a `KmlLayer` with the dataset and add the layer as an operational layer.
-1. To listen for network messages, add a <code>KmlNetworkLinkMessageReceivedListener</code> on the dataset.
+1. To listen for network messages, add a `KmlNetworkLinkMessageReceivedListener` on the dataset.

 ## Relevant API